Number of Genera: 2 – Necturus (5) and Proteus (1)

 The genus Necturus is found in Eastern North America.
 The Mudpuppies and Waterdogs make up this genus.
 They are found in lakes, ponds, and streams.
 Mudpuppies and Waterdogs are active usually during the night to hide but can be active during the day in muddy waters.

-The genus Proteus has only one living species left in it, the Olm (Proteus anguinus) which is found in the Balkans.
+The genus Proteus has only one living species left in it, the Olm (Proteus anguinus) which is found in the Balkans in Europe.
 The Olm lives in underground caves with water inside.